 At first, remote control cars were intended for everyone, but with the technology progress through 1980s and especially 1990s, remote control cars for kids appeared in much great number than until that time.
 They were very small and very simple remote control cars, and they were made strictly for the begginers, because they couldn’t really do much except few maneuvers and also they were pretty slow.

 But what in fact are “remote controlled cars”?
-Well, they are battery or gas-powered model cars that can be controlled from a distance using a specialized transmitter (remote).
+Well, they are battery or gas powered 1/5 scale model cars that can be controlled from a distance using a specialized transmitter (remote).
 Although the term “R/C” used to mean both “remote controlled” and “radio controlled”, where “remote controlled” vehicles were also those that connected to their controller by a wire, common use of “R/C” today usually refers to vehicles controlled by a radio frequency controller.